jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 The parameters are not really a list of objects passed to the call anymore.
 The call is an object, that has a set of object references in it, that are individually set.

-All of this behavior is implemented as the __Command__ concept.
-The __Command__ concept can be supported by any object, upon which the object becomes a command.
+All of this behavior is implemented as the __Command__ aspect.
+The __Command__ aspect can be supported by any object, upon which the object becomes a command.

 The code base, however, in some basic form needs to support an object’s ability to execute.